microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/simulationautomationrun.md

 ---
 title: "simulationAutomationRun resource type"
-description: "Represent run of an attack simulation automation of a tenant."
+description: "Represents a run of an attack simulation automation of a tenant."
 author: "Gopal-MSFT"
 ms.localizationpriority: medium
 ms.prod: "security"